 The botanical gardens have over four miles of trails that crisscross the site.
 Community classes and educational events are held year-round.
 In the winter, the botanical gardens decorate for a Festival of Lights.

 The area is full of places to stay, from cliffside eco-resorts like the Stanford Inn by the Sea to glamping tents near Van Damme Park.
 There are also numerous VRBO vacation rentals throughout the Mendocino area, like this incredible, quirky oceanview cabin.

-- Best & Fun Things to do in Mendocino, California
+- Things to Do in Mendocino, California

 - 1. Whale Watching

 - 2. Point Cabrillo Light Station State Historic Park

 - 3. Mendocino Headlands State Park

 - 9. Mendocino Coast Botanical Gardens